readerr/GettingAndCleaningData_course_project/CODEBOOK.md

         - 3.2.1 Change names of merged dataset to ids v1 = 1
         - 3.2.2 Load features.txt
         - 3.2.3 Find the mean and std variables with grep.
 Results in extract_id which can be used directly to subset the main dataset
-        - 3.2.4 Subset the merged dataset
+        - 3.2.4 Subset the merged dataset. **Produces a data.frame of 10299 rows x 68 varaibles.**
   - 3.3 Uses descriptive activity names to name the activities in the data set
         - 3.3.1 Load activities
-        - 3.3.2 Match the loaded activities id to subset activity_id
+        - 3.3.2 Match the loaded activities id to subset activityId
         - 3.3.3 Change to descriptive names and check result
     ``` r
 summary(subseted$activity_id)